VigneshOS/life/README.md

 # life
-This is the start of new creation life
+This is the start of a new creation life